Lexus GS vs LS

-While their premium price tags mean don’t sell as much as the Lexus IS or ES, these top-of-the-line sedans offer superior performance and comfort.
+While their premium price tags mean they don't sell as well as the Lexus IS or ES, these top-of-the-line sedans offer superior performance and comfort.
 But given the choice, which one should you choose?

 It is tempting to simply boil everything down to whether you want a sporty mid-size performance sedan or a luxury-focused full-size sedan and call it a day.
 However, that would be grossly overlooking all the other differences between the two models.

 The 2020 Lexus GS is offered in two models: The base GS 350 model and the sport-themed GS 350 F Sport model, both of which are powered by a similar gasoline-powered engine.

 Note that Lexus also (rather confusingly) offers the GS F, which is a full-blown performance tuned GS.
 Unlike the GS 350 F Sport, which only has tweaks on the surface, the GS F has a beastly V8 and other big changes.
 It is comparable to a Mercedes-AMG or BMW M, in that it was produced in the high-performance division of Lexus.

 The 2020 Lexus LS, on the other hand, is offered in a base LS 500 model, a sport-themed LS 500 F Sport model, a limited-edition LS Inspiration Series model, and a regenerative braking hybrid LS 500h model.